DedicatedManagers/vue.vuex.vuetify.firebase-realtime-database/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-# You'll also need a Google Firebase Account
 ```

 This app was started from the [Vuetify Webpack repository](https://github.com/vuetifyjs/webpack)